dronecan/gui_tool/README.md

 DroneCAN GUI Tool is a cross-platform (Windows/Linux/OSX) application for UAVCAN v0.9 and/or DroneCAN V1 management and diagnostics.

-**This application is not compatible with UAVCAN v1, it is designed for DroneCAN V1 [formerly known as UAVCAN v 0.9]

 [Read the docs at **https://dronecan.org**](https://dronecan.org).

 [Ask questions at **https://ardupilot.org/copter/docs/common-contact-us.html**](https://ardupilot.org/copter/docs/common-contact-us.html).